Jun Togawa

 Jun Togawa (戸川純, Togawa Jun) is a Japanese singer, musician and actress.
 She is one of the greatest influences on Japanese avant-garde music and media, and her career spans over 35 years.
 Her close friends over the years include Susumu Hirasawa.
-She was mainly active from 1981 with Guernica demos to 1995 with the release of HYS but is still making music as of now.
+She was mainly active from 1981 to 1995.

 Career

-After gaining attention a guest singer for the New Wave band Halmens and her acting roles in Japanese dramas and commercials for the Washlet, she began her professional music career in the early 1980s as a singer.
-In 1984, she released her debut solo album Tamahime-sama under the label of YEN records, containing themes of menstruation, womanhood, and romance with a recurring insect and pupa motif.
-The following year, she came out with album Suki Suki Daisuki, a satirical take on aidoru music.
+After gaining attention as a guest singer for the New Wave band Halmens and her acting roles in Japanese dramas and commercials for the Washlet, she began her professional music career in the early 1980s as a singer.
+She joined former Halmens member Kōji Ueno and artist/lyricist Keiichi Ohta to form the Shōwa era-themed band Guernica in 1981, whose first album was released under YEN Records in 1982.

+In 1984, during a hiatus on Guernica, she released a live album Ura Tamahime with a backing band called Yapoos; the band included some former Halmens members and the album featured several covers of Halmens songs.
+The same year, she released her debut solo album Tamahime-sama (also on YEN), containing themes of menstruation, womanhood, and romance with a recurring insect and pupa motif.
+The following year, she came out with album Kyokuto Ian Shoka (Far Eastern Comfort Songs) with a backing band called the Jun Togawa Unit.
+Later that year she released her album Suki Suki Daisuki, a satirical take on aidoru music, this time under her own Alfa Records sublabel, HYS.

+She joined Yapoos and solidified the group as an official band, releasing their first album in 1987.
+She did two more albums with Guernica in 1988 and 1989, and continued singing with Yapoos, releasing albums mainly into the mid 90s, then one in 2003 and another in 2019.
+Generally the differentiation between her self-named bands and the Yapoos has been a greater degree of collaboration in the latter.